pulumi/docs/content/blog/enforcing-and-automatically-tagging-aws-resources/index.md

 This project defines a _policy pack_ containing a set of _policy rules_, in this case, just one.
 That rule takes in a configurable set of tags to ensure they exist on every taggable AWS resource.
 If a tag is missing, a violation is reported and the deployment fails.

-> This leverages a library that helps to identify taggable AWS resources (see this gist for the full details).
+> This leverages a library that helps to identify taggable AWS resources (see [this repo for the full example code](https://github.com/joeduffy/aws-tags-example/tree/master/policy-pack-ts)).
 Although this policy is written in TypeScript, it can be applied to stacks written in any language.

 At this point, we can apply our policy pack to our infrastructure project in two ways: at the CLI or in the SaaS web console.